-- Cuatro Esquinas Ranger Station: El Gavilan trail winds between the forest and the beach for 1.2 miles behind the station.
-Two other trails, La Ceiba and La Bomba, ascend Cerro Tortuguero (Tortuguero Hill).
+Tortuguero's only walking trail, El Gavilan, winds between the forest and the beach for 1.2 miles behind the Cuatro Esquinas Station.
+The two other trails, La Ceiba and La Bomba, that ascend Cerro Tortuguero (Tortuguero Hill) are now closed.

 - Bring plenty of insect repellent for beach walks and rainforest hikes.

-- Pack dark clothing for evening turtle tours.
+- Pack dark clothing for evening turtle nesting tours.

-Tortuguero is only accessible via plane or boat.
-There are no roads leading into the village itself.
-There is a small airstrip north of the village and daily flights to and from San Jose are available with local carriers.
+Tortuguero is only accessible via plane or boat, no roads lead to the village itself.
+There is a small airstrip north of the village and daily flights to and from San Jose are available with local air carriers.
 The bus/boat route from San Jose is a 155-mile journey that can take anywhere from five to seven hours.